Course offerings reflect the 2018-2019 Elmhurst College Catalog. One unit of credit equals four semester hours.

 Repeatable for credit.

 This course gives Honors Program students the opportunity to design and implement a significant research project in the field of mathematics, culminating in an appropriate public dissemination of research methods and findings.
 This research must build upon previous coursework taken within the major or minor, facilitating faculty supervision and guidance.

 Varying from term to term, the course covers subjects such as manifolds, mathematical statistics, number theory, a second course in abstract algebra, a second course in advanced calculus, or chaos theory.
-Repeatable for credit.